-CAAs can currently practice in 17 states.
+CAAs can currently practice in 19 states and Washington DC.
 Our goal is to achieve the right to practice in all 50 states.

 The National Commission for Certification of Anesthesiologist Assistants (NCCAA) was founded in July 1989 to develop and administer the certification process for CAAs in the United States.
 The NCCAA consists of commissioners representing the ASA and the American Academy of Anesthesiologist Assistants (AAAA) and includes physician and CAA members (at-large).